 If you’re ready to find out more about equity release, our friendly and experienced team can be reached via our quick contact form or on 0800 188 4812.
 Lines are open Monday-Friday 9am-5.30pm.

 Remember, it is crucial that you get advice before you take out any equity release product.
 If you want to learn more about equity release before picking up the phone, our guide is free to download and contains further information.

-Unless you decide to go ahead, The Equity Release Experts’ service is completely free of charge as our usual advice fee of 1.99% of the amount released would only be payable on completion of a plan, subject to a minimum advice fee of £1,499.
+Unless you decide to go ahead with a plan, our service is completely free of charge, as our fixed advice fee of £1,499 is only payable on completion of a plan.